 Our 'Contaminated Land Inspection Strategy' explains how the council undertakes inspections and identifies contaminated land.

-We ensure that new development on land, which may be contaminated, does not result in an unacceptable risk to the future users of the site.
-In order to ensure land is fit for development, applicants need to submit information on whether the site poses any risk of contamination.
-Work on the land may be required before development can take place.
+We ensure that new development on land which may be contaminated does not result in an unacceptable risk to the future users of the site.
+In order to ensure land is fit for development, applicants must submit information on whether the site poses any risk of contamination.
+Work may be required before development can take place.

 We have information about the historic use of many parts of the district and can provide a written survey for a fee of £121.